Shoot your shot.

 Or was it?

 One night, very impulsively, she wrote an email to the director.
-It was—in her words—a very “dramatic email.”
 She poured her emotions onto the screen.
 She explained why she was the right actor for the job.
-She told the director about all the heart and passion that she would give to this role… if they would just… delay… the entire filming process… so that it didn’t conflict with her schedule.
+She told the director about all the heart and passion that she would give to this role if they would just, you know, delay the entire filming process so that it didn’t conflict with her schedule.

 “I didn’t think it would work,” Constance confessed.